- What are the advantages of using LEED for airport facilities?

 - LEED Interpretation 10493 allows LEED v4 and v4.1 BD+C projects using whole building energy simulation that can document more than 50% unregulated process load to use BD+C: Core & Shell energy performance improvement thresholds in lieu of the New Construction thresholds.

-Additional LEED Interpretations for airports can be found in the LEED Addenda database by entering the term “airport” in the main search bar.
+Additional LEED Interpretations for airports can be found in the Addenda database by entering the term “airport” in the main search bar.

 How can multiple buildings and structures in a campus setting earn LEED certification?